-- · Broadcast machine check (BERR signal) from the platform - Error during a cast out of a cache line in response to an incoming snoop cycle from another processor
+- Broadcast machine check (BERR signal) from the platform - Error during a cast out of a cache line in response to an incoming snoop cycle from another processor

-When multiple processors experience machine checks simultaneously, SAL selects a "monarch" machine check processor to accumulate all the error logs at the platform level.
-Once this is done, OS_MCA procedure will be invoked on all the processors that experienced the machine checks in a serial fashion.
+When multiple processors experience machine checks simultaneously, SAL selects a "monarch" machine check processor to accumulate all the error records at the platform level.
+Once this is done, the OS_MCA procedure will take control of further error handling on all the processors that experienced the machine checks.
 The OS_MCA layer may need to implement a similar "monarch" processor selection for the error recovery phase.

-4.6 OS MCA Handoff State
+4.7 OS_MCA Handoff State

 The OS_MCA interface defines the boundary between SAL_CHECK and the OS machine check handler, OS_MCA.
-The contents of non-banked and bank zero general registers at the time of the interruption have been saved by PAL in the Min-State Save area and these are available for use by SAL and OS_MCA.
+The contents of non-banked and banked general registers at the time of the interruption have been saved byPAL in the Min-State Save area and these are available for use by SAL and OS_MCA.
 The following register contents define the OS_MCA handoff state.